 There is more information available on how to apply for a Nachteilsausgleich via the central university website and also via the Studienbüro (both in German).
 There are also forms available to help with the process.
 Some very brief general information is available in English, just as some of the forms (e.g. on general information about what to hand in and on examples of possible methods of compensation).
 If the lack of English translations makes it difficult for you to understand the overall process, feel free to also contact your study advisers.

-Exchange/Erasmus Students: How many ECTS Credits can I earn for a seminar/tutorial/lecture and how do I enrol into courses?
+Exchange/Erasmus Students: How many ECTS Credits can I earn for a seminar/tutorial/lecture and how do I enroll into courses?

 You can earn ECTS-Credits for every course taken and completed at American Studies Leipzig, with the amount of credits being dependent on your program level (Bachelor or Master) and the extent of work completed in class.